EdgarQuinones/EdgarQuinones/README.md

 ### Projects
 - [Virtual Homelab](https://github.com/EdgarQuinones/Virtual-HomeLab): Virtual Homelab I am working by hosting multiple VMs on my desktop.
 - [OverTheWire Launcher](https://github.com/EdgarQuinones/OverTheWire-Launcher): A command-line only launcher I made for a CTF website using bash.
+- [InfoSec Resources](https://github.com/EdgarQuinones/CyberSecurity-Resources): A comprehensive that contains a variety of resources I have contributed to in multiple areas of Cyber Security.
 ### Competitions
 - [NCAE Cyber Games](https://github.com/EdgarQuinones/NCAE-Red-vs-Blue-Competition/blob/main/README.md): Captain of 7 for a Red vs Blue Cyber Security Competition.
 - [NCL CTF Competition](https://github.com/EdgarQuinones/NCL-CaptureTheFlag-Competition): Captain of 5 for a CTF Cyber Security Competition.